TS22082/GH_guide/README.md

 <h1 id="update">Updating Master</h1>

 Updating the master directly isn't typically recommended for team projects.
-See branching and for requests for working with github on teams.
+On a team you wan to agree on  a "git flow".
+For your own solo projects working on the master branch is okay.

 run ```git status``` to see if there are any changes.
 If there are changes add, commit then push the changes.